janssen70/P/README.md

 An introduction to OAuth
 ========================
-Most of us are familiar with Google, Facebook and many others being able to act as "identity provider" (abbreviated as IDP).
+Most of us are familiar with Google, Facebook and many others being able to act as "identity provider" (abbreviation: IDP).
 Many websites use this to simply account management.
-This is convenient both for the website itself: less account support, as well as for the user: less credentials to manage.
+That's convenient both for the website itself: less account support, as well as for the user: less credentials to manage.
 You will recognise this as the 'Login with Google' (or other providers) option on websites and in apps.

 The technology for this is called OAuth, now at version 2.0.
-However, OAuth 2.0 is fundamentally an authorization delegation framework, not for authentication, although it's often used as a foundation for it.
+However, OAuth is an authorization delegation framework.
+It's not an authentication mechanism, although it's often used as a foundation for it.
 The primary use cases it was designed to address are:

 1. Delegated API access